Sherin Mathews: Adoptive Mom Of Dead Girl Spends Thanksgiving In Jail, Requests Bond Reduction [Video]

-Sini Mathews, the adoptive mother of deceased Texas girl, Sherin Mathews, remained in jail on Thanksgiving after being arrested a week ago and charged with child endangerment.
+Sini Mathews, the adoptive mother of deceased Texas girl Sherin Mathews, remained in jail on Thanksgiving after being arrested a week ago and charged with child endangerment.
 Her request for a bond reduction will take place during a court hearing on Monday.

 Mathews was arrested just last week, accused of leaving Sherin, 3, alone at home while she and her husband, Wesley Mathews, went out to dinner with their 4-year-old biological daughter.
 The outing allegedly took place on October 6, the night before Sherin was reported missing, according to the Dallas Morning News.